slf-dot-ch/snowmicropyn/docs/overview.rst

 The *snowmicropyn* package contains two entities:

-- An :doc:`API <api_usersguide>` to automate reading, exporting and post processing pnt files using the python language.
+- An :doc:`API <api_usersguide>` to automate reading, exporting and post processing pnt files using the Python language.
 You'll need some basic programming skills to use it.
 - :doc:`pyngui`, a desktop application to read, export and post process pnt files. :program:`pyngui` uses the API itself too.